 Soft Paleo Pumpkin Molasses Cookies (Gluten-Free, Dairy-free)

 Soft Paleo Pumpkin Molasses Cookies recipe.
-Soft yet chewy cookies filled with both a ginger molasses and cinnamon pumpkin flavor combination.
-Made without refined flours, sugars or dairy.
+Soft yet chewy almond flour based cookies filled with both a ginger molasses and cinnamon pumpkin flavor combination.
+A wonderful Fall or Thanksgiving cookie made without refined flours, sugars or dairy.

 - coconut flour